AndreasVilhelmsson/Form_in_react/README.md

 ## Navigation between forms example
-This is a mini project about how to filter out data using React and Contentful.
+This is a mini project in haw you can build a navigation in react using materialize build under my time in Jensen Academy

-Go and test it out [Here](http://mushy-believe.surge.sh)

 ### Technologies
 * React
-* Contentful
-* Styled Components
+* materialize-ui
 text: ![alt test](public/images/form.png)

 ### Set up the project